toasterparty/metroid-prime-plandomizer/README.md

 3. Copy the `world_layout.json` file of the plando you wish to play into the root directory
 4. Run `patch.bat` (or `patch.sh` on linux) and wait for patching to complete
 5. Load the output iso file into your Dolphin, Wii, TI-84 etc. You are ready to play!
 6. Note that as you play, you may encounter non-vanilla doors types.
 Click [here](https://github.com/blakespangenberg/metroid-prime-plandomizer/blob/main/doc/doors/readme.md) to view a list of all the new door types and their vulnerabilities.
-Additionally, you should keep in mind that the following options are availible to plando-makers:
+Additionally, you should keep in mind that the following options are available to plando-makers:
 - Power Conduits activated by all weapons
 - Remove Missile Locks
 - Remove Door Locks in Mine Security Station